 For instance, I often find that doodling, note taking and even focused drawing with these pencils allows me to play around with the colors and effects more than I can with standard wax-based or oil-based colored pencils – and, again, more freely and effectively follow a creative path as it appears.
 Write an idea down, outline it in color, draw some funny little pictures and shapes in other colors and then brush them all with water and see where it leads.

-And if I am painting in watercolors, I find myself more and more using watercolor pencils instead of – or at least in conjunction with – watercolor paints, which opens up all kinds of new possibilities not really available with paints alone.
+And if I am painting in traditional watercolors, I find myself more and more using watercolor pencils instead of – or at least in conjunction with – watercolor paints, which opens up all kinds of new possibilities not really available with paints alone.

-The results you can get from watercolors are simply beautiful, and this can be especially true with the best watercolor pencils, which still offer all of the cool effects you would get from watercolor paints – blending, fading and transitions, soft, watery colors, layering, large area washes and more, with that trademark soft yet intense watercolor quality to the colors and textures.
+The results you can get from watercolors are simply beautiful, and this can be especially true with the quality watercolor pencils, which still offer all of the cool effects you would get from watercolor paints – blending, fading and transitions, soft, watery colors, layering, large area washes and more, with that trademark soft yet intense watercolor quality to the colors and textures.
 These pencils, though, can also allow for more distinct shapes, outlines, borders, lines and details, more definite and bold colors, by using them as sharp-pointed pencils without water.

 And this is also why so many other artists say they love water coloring pencils so much – their versatility.
 Some of the ways you can use them are: